LostBeard/BlazorServiceWorkerCultureTest/README.md

 # BlazorServiceWorkerCultureTest

-Demonstrates a Blaozr WASM ServiceWorker with Push events, Notifications and Cache updating.
+Demonstrates a Blazor WASM ServiceWorker with Push events, Notifications and ServiceWorker updates handling.